brainhack-school2022/project_template/README.md

 I was able to run the data set on the data set, for males and females separately.

 ### Progress overview

-The project was swiftly initiated by P Bellec, based on the existing template created in 2019 by Tristan Glatard and improved by different students.
-It was really not that hard.
-Community feedback is expected to lead to rapid further improvements of this first version.

 ### Tools I learned during this project

- * **Meta-project** P Bellec learned how to do a meta project for the first time, which is developping a framework while using it at the same time.
+ * **Deeper understanding of teh PNC toolkit**  it at the same time.
 It felt really weird, but somehow quite fun as well.
- * **Github workflow-** The successful use of this template approach will demonstrate that it is possible to incorporate dozens of students presentation on a website collaboratively over a few weeks.
+ * **Python packaging** The successful use of this template approach will demonstrate that it is possible to incorporate dozens of students presentation on a website collaboratively over a few weeks.
- * **Project content** Through the project reports generated using the template, it is possible to learn about what exactly the brainhack school students are working on.
+ * **Python testing** Through the project reports generated using the template, it is possible to learn about what exactly the brainhack school students are working on.

 ### Results